History

 Architecture

-The church was built of bricks laid in a Flemish bond, on a high, stone plinth, 2.5-3 meters high.
-It was erected as a spacious aisleless structure on a rectangular plan, 33.4 meters long and 15 meters wide, without the distinguished chancel, with a sacristy and a porch on the north side.
-At the end of the 16th century, a massive, four-sided tower was added to the church on the axis of the west facade.
+The church was built of bricks laid in Flemish bond, on a high stone foundation reaching 2.5-3 meters.
+It was built as a spacious aisleless building on a rectangular plan, 33.4 meters long and 15 meters wide, without a chancel distinguished externally from the nave, with a sacristy and a porch on the north side, while the original sacristy was slightly enlarged in the 15th century when a neighboring porch was added.
+At the end of the 16th century, a four-sided tower was added to the church on the axis of the western façade, which most likely replaced the medieval wooden tower.

 Current state

-The church in Barciany is a well-preserved late-Gothic, rural sacral building with an early-modern tower of a very austere appearance.
-A characteristic feature of the building is the exceptionally rhythmic buttresses of the external facades and two northern annexes with Gothic gables.
-Late-modern transformations resulted in the addition of the southern vestibule, modification of the eastern gable (deprived of steps and pinnacles), and the insertion of new window traceries.
-The interior with a new ceiling and galleries has a modern decor.
+The church in Barciany is a well-preserved late-Gothic, rural sacral building with a modern tower of a very austere appearance.
+A characteristic feature of the building are the external facades, regularly rhythmic with buttresses, and the two northern annexes with 15th-century gables (the lower parts of the eastern and northern walls of the sacristy date back to the 14th century).
+Early modern transformations resulted in the addition of the southern vestibule, modification of the eastern gable (without steps and pinnacles), and the insertion of new window traceries.
+The interior with a new ceiling and galleries has a modern design, but numerous Gothic wall niches have been preserved (portal ones, decorative ones and the eastern one for liturgical vessels).
+An interesting feature are the stone consoles above the western portal, used to support the bar.
+It is also worth paying attention to the elaborate moulding of the windows and portals, not typical of a village church.

 bibliography: